Human skin: Epidermis

-The epidermis, "epi" coming from the Greek meaning "over" or "upon", is the outermost layer of the skin.
-It forms the waterproof, protective wrap over the body's surface which also serves as a barrier to infection and is made up of stratified squamous epithelium with an underlying basal lamina.
+The epidermis, "epi" coming from the Greek language meaning "over" or "upon", is the outermost layer of the skin.
+It forms the waterproof, protective wrap over the body's surface, which also serves as a barrier to infection and is made up of stratified squamous epithelium with an underlying basal lamina.

 The epidermis contains no blood vessels, and cells in the deepest layers are nourished almost exclusively by diffused oxygen from the surrounding air and to a far lesser degree by blood capillaries extending to the outer layers of the dermis.
 The main type of cells that make up the epidermis are Merkel cells, keratinocytes, with melanocytes and Langerhans cells also present.
 The epidermis can be further subdivided into the following strata (beginning with the outermost layer): corneum, lucidum (only in palms of hands and bottoms of feet), granulosum, spinosum, and basale.
 Cells are formed through mitosis at the basale layer.
 The daughter cells (see cell division) move up the strata changing shape and composition as they die due to isolation from their blood source.
 The cytoplasm is released and the protein keratin is inserted.
 They eventually reach the corneum and slough off (desquamation).
 This process is called "keratinization".
 This keratinized layer of skin is responsible for keeping water in the body and keeping other harmful chemicals and pathogens out, making skin a natural barrier to infection.

-The epidermis contains no blood vessels and is nourished by diffusion from the dermis.
-The main type of cells that make up the epidermis are keratinocytes, melanocytes, Langerhans cells, and Merkel cells.
-The epidermis helps the skin regulate body temperature.

-Layers

-The skin has up to seven layers of ectodermal tissue and guards the underlying muscles, bones, ligaments and internal organs.
-The epidermis is divided into several layers, where cells are formed through mitosis at the innermost layers.
-They move up the strata changing shape and composition as they differentiate and become filled with keratin.
-After reaching the top layer stratum corneum they are eventually 'sloughed off', or desquamated.
-This process is called keratinization and takes place within weeks.

-It was previously believed that the stratum corneum was "a simple, biologically inactive, outer epidermal layer comprising a fibrillar lattice of dead keratin".
-It is now understood that this is not true, and that the stratum corneum should be considered to be a live tissue.
-While it is true that the stratum corneum is mainly composed of terminally differentiated keratinocytes called corneocytes that are anucleated, these cells remain alive and metabolically functional until desquamated.